 The most basic method of bringing data from a PDF file into Excel is to simply copy and paste.

-As explained by Excel authority John Walkenbach in the Excel 2016 Bible, you have a good chance of being able to paste data into an Excel workbook if you're able to copy the data from another application.
-Since some (but not all) PDF files allow you to copy data, there are cases in which you may be able to bring all the data you require into Excel by using the basic commands of copy and paste.
+Since some (not all) PDF files allow you to copy data, there are cases where you may be able to bring all the data you require into Excel by using the basic commands of copy and paste.

 Let's take a look at a practical example of how you can copy and paste data from certain PDF files into Excel:

 The following screenshot shows a table within a pdf document.
 More precisely, you can find this table in page 22 of the Working Paper from the European Central Bank titled Inflation forecasts: Are market-based and survey-based measures informative? by Magdalena Grothe and Aidan Meyler.

 Throughout this blog post, I show the results obtained when applying each of the different methods to convert this table from PDF to Excel.
 This Convert PDF to Excel Tutorial is accompanied by an Excel workbook containing these results.
 You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 Step #1: Select And Copy The Data